steph45607/Eth_Scan/TCP full open scan/README.md

 9. So now if your network firewall allows it, you should be able to ping the internet

 ### list of command for nmap:
--nmap -T4 -sT -p80 192.168.20.2 --> to scan port 80 with TCP full scan
+-nmap -T4 -sT -p80 192.168.20.2 --> to scan port 80 with TCP full scan <br />
--iptables -F --> flush iptables
+-iptables -F --> flush iptables <br />
--iptables -X --> erase user-defined chain
+-iptables -X --> erase user-defined chain  <br />
 ### Testing the nmap:
--open port 80 on target machine by running a web server: python -m SimpleHTTPServer 80 -listen to that port using nmap
+-open port 80 on target machine by running a web server: python -m SimpleHTTPServer 80 <br />
+-listen to that port using nmap <br />
--capture the traffic with wireshar
+-capture the traffic with wireshar <br />